umbraroze/ConmanDictionary/README.md

 Ultimately, I thought that the easiest and finest way to fix the convoluted and prototypesque mess would be to just rewrite the app from ground up.

-After tossing various ideas, in 2018, I decided to use C#, .NET Framework and do that supposedly sweet sweet XAML thing.
+After tossing various ideas, in 2018, I decided to use C#, .NET Framework and settled on using Avalonia for the UI.
+Then, suddenly, after a few more years, in 2023, I decided to actually start to write some real vaguely working code, because I've *clearly* procrastinated enough with this project.

 So this is the start of version 2.0 - even though technically the Java version didn't even reach 1.0.
 This is basically where we